1904 United States presidential election: Continental Party

 The Continental Party met in Chicago on August 31, 1904.
 They nominated Austin Holcomb as their presidential candidate.
 Initially, George H. Shibley was nominated for vice-president.
 He turned down the nomination, however, and A. King was nominated in his stead.

 Populist Party

 The Populist Party held their national convention in Springfield, Illinois from July 4 to 6, 1904.
-Unsatisfied with the Democratic Party's nomination of Alton Parker for president, they chose to nominate their own candidates to contest the office.
+Unsatisfied with the Democratic Party's nomination of Alton Parker for president they chose to nominate their own candidates to contest the office, unlike in 1896 and 1900, when they endorsed Bryan.
 After two ballots, Thomas Watson was selected as the party's presidential candidate and Thomas Tibbles was selected as his running mate.

 Prohibition Party

 The Prohibition Party met in Indianapolis from June 29 to July 1.
 The convention was attended by 758 delegates representing 39 states.
 Silas C. Swallow was selected as the party's presidential candidate and George W. Carrol was selected as the vice-presidential candidate.